About Australia Ninja Games (ANG)

 About Australia Ninja Games

-Australia Ninja Games (ANG) is the official Ninja League of Obstacle Australia, run by Ninjas for Ninjas.
+Australia Ninja Games (ANG) is the official ninja league of Obstacle Australia, run by Ninjas for Ninjas.
+We are non-profit and run by the efforts of our volunteers.

 From the ANG National Championships athletes may qualify for the Ultimate Ninja Athlete Association (UNAA) World Series held in the USA in July each year and World Obstacle events.